 The Gratuity Act, 1972 is applicable on as per following rules:

-• Per the recent amendment, a ceiling has been put on the amount of gratuity payable, which is Rs 20 lakh.
+- Per the recent amendment, a ceiling has been put on the amount of gratuity payable, which is Rs 20 lakh.
 Many companies pay a higher amount as a gratuity to their employees which is not denied by the government.
 But an employer cannot pay below Rs 20 lakh if the employee should be getting more.
-In the opposite scenario, where the employee should be receiving less, then the decision lies with the employer, whether he wants to pay him a lesser amount or an increased one.
+In the opposite scenario, where the employee should be receiving less, then the decision lies with the employer.
+It is his wish whether he wants to pay him a lesser amount or an increased one.

-• If during employment an employee dies then the above rule of minimum 5 full years of completed is relaxed and this employee is entitled to gratuity for the number of years for which he has worked for the organization.
+- If during employment an employee dies then the above rule of minimum 5 full years of completed is relaxed.
+This employee is entitled to gratuity for the number of years for which he has worked for the organization.

 Understanding labor laws can significantly enhance your knowledge about your rights and obligations in the workplace.
-Our Online Labour Law Course offers a comprehensive dive into various laws, including the Gratuity Act, ensuring you’re well-equipped to navigate the complexities of employment regulations.
-Whether you’re an employee wanting to know your benefits or an employer aiming to comply with the law, this course is for you.
+Our Online Labour Law Course offers a comprehensive dive into various laws, including the Gratuity Act.
+It ensues you’re well-equipped to navigate the complexities of employment regulations.
+Whether you’re an employee wanting or an employer aiming to comply with the law, this is for you.

 Understanding your salary structure is crucial when calculating potential gratuity benefits.
-Our guide on CTC vs Gross vs In-hand Salary breaks down these concepts to help you comprehend how your total earnings are categorized.
+Our guide on CTC vs Gross vs In-hand Salary breaks down these concepts.
+It further helps you comprehend how your total earnings are categorized.
 Knowing the difference can aid in better financial planning and understanding how gratuity fits into your overall compensation package.

 where,

-• Tenure of working/No. of years of service = 5 or more years.
+- Tenure of working/No. of years of service = 5 or more years.
 The time period in months is taken on the higher side if it is more than 5 months.
-For example, if an employee completes 7 years and 5 months in an organization, then for the purpose of gratuity calculation formula, his no. of years of service will be 7 years.
-Similarly, if an employee complete 7 years and 8 months of service, then for gratuity calculation formula, we take it as 8 years.
+For example- Supposedly an employee completes 7 years and 5 months in an organization.
+Then for the purpose of gratuity calculation formula, his no. of years of service will be 7 years.
+Now, suppose an employee complete 7 years and 8 months of service.
+Then for gratuity calculation formula, we take it as 8 years.

 Gratuity Calculation Formula for Deceased Employee